PicsArt/cppbind/docs/03_get_started/01_functions.rst

 ~~~~~~~~~~~~~~~~~

 Besides the return value policies, CppBind supports the **keep_alive** policy to bind the argument's lifetime to ``this`` object's lifetime.
-This ensures that the object won't be deallocated by target language GC until the object that keeps a reference on it is alive.
+This ensures that the object won't be deallocated by target language Garbage Collector until the object that keeps a reference on it is alive.

 Let's take a look at the following example: